-Member Contributions
+Member Contributions\

-Tier I - Hazardous 5.5% of earnings up to Social Security Taxable Wage Base plus 6.5% of earnings above that level.
+Tier I - Hazardous 6% of earnings up to Social Security Taxable Wage Base plus 7% of earnings above that level.

-Tier I - Plan B 3.5% of earnings up to Social Security Taxable Wage Base plus 6.5% of earnings above that level.
+Tier I - Plan B 4% of earnings up to Social Security Taxable Wage Base plus 7% of earnings above that level.

-Tier I - Plan C 6.5% of earnings.
+Tier I - Plan C 7% of earnings.

-Tier II - Hazardous 5.5% of earnings.
+Tier II - Hazardous 6% of earnings.

-Tier II - All Others None.
+Tier II - All Others 2% of earnings.

-Tier IIA & III - Hazardous 6.5% of earnings.
+Tier IIA & III - Hazardous 7% of earnings.

-Tier IIA & III - All Others 3.5% of earnings.
+Tier IIA & III - All Others 4% of earnings.

 Tier IV - Hazardous 8% of earnings.

 Tier IV - All Others 5% of earnings.

-Increased for anyone electing to maintain retirement eligibility.
-An increase to all non-Tier IV members contribution rates of 1.5% of earnings became effective July 1, 2017 and an additional 0.5% of earnings will be effective July 1, 2019.
-In years where asset losses require further increases in contributions, Tier IV employees' contributions may increase by half the necessary increase in rates (up to 2.0%).
+\ In years where asset losses require further increases in contributions, Tier IV employees' contributions may increase by half the necessary increase in rates (up to 2.0%).
 Finally, all Tier IV employees must contribute 1% to the Defined Contributions (DC) portion of the Hybrid Plan and may elect additional contribution of up to 3% of salary to the DC portion.